Key management: KMS security policy

 This protection covers the complete key life-cycle from the time the key becomes operational to its elimination.

 Bring your own encryption / key

 Bring your own encryption (BYOE)—also called bring your own key (BYOK)—refers to a cloud-computing security model to allow public-cloud customers to use their own encryption software and manage their own encryption keys.

 This security model is usually considered a marketing stunt, as critical keys are being handed over to third parties (cloud providers) and key owners are still left with the operational burden of generating, rotating and sharing their keys.
-IBM offers a variant of this capability called Keep Your Own Key where customers have exclusive control of their keys.

 Public-key infrastructure (PKI)

 A public-key infrastructure is a type of key management system that uses hierarchical digital certificates to provide authentication, and public keys to provide encryption.
 PKIs are used in World Wide Web traffic, commonly in the form of SSL and TLS.

 Multicast group key management

 Group key management means managing the keys in a group communication.
 Most of the group communications use multicast communication so that if the message is sent once by the sender, it will be received by all the users.
 The main problem in multicast group communication is its security.
 In order to improve the security, various keys are given to the users.
 Using the keys, the users can encrypt their messages and send them secretly.
 IETF.org released RFC 4046, entitled Multicast Security (MSEC) Group Key Management Architecture, which discusses the challenges of group key management.